PrikshitKumar/stakeway-backend/README.md

 - Prometheus: http://localhost:9090/
 - Grafna: http://localhost:3000/
 Username: admin, Password: admin

+- Search for `http_requests_total` in Prometheus UI to get the metrics data.

 Follow the steps to setup the Dashboard in Grafana:
 Step 1: